 I’ve been writing elsewhere, in silence, and I’m not sure why.
 Perhaps it is the fantasy of secrecy; perhaps mere shyness.
 But does reason matter?
 What matters is: I’ve abandoned this place for far too long, and I miss this broader and more treacherous home.

 Certain things are perfect.
 (I am not one of them, but even this is a matter of perspective; given enough times, everything disintegrates into the necessary.)
-Today the rain was perfect, and perfect was the day, and there was even something perfect in the sugared glass and metal tissue and throbbing lights and twisted faces of the car accident that slowed my slow way home.
+Today the rain was perfect, and perfect was the day, and there was even something perfect in the sugared glass and metal tissue and throbbing lights of the car accident that slowed my slow way home.

 Thanksgiving is next week.
 Last Thanksgiving M. was three weeks into a three month caging in a windowless detention center; this Thanksgiving it will be enough to spend together.
 And there is so much more, from the growing being in the belly of my sister to my marriage and slow shuffle east, from this house and our home and our hurrying business to our move and our love and our everything.

 Still, no matter how much I give it, the past gulps down each new day as if starving.
 How can anyone stand living at the brink of the world?
 I keep peering over the edge, and it is dizzying.